Living room: With wood burner, Freeview TV, bread oven, double sofa bed and beams.

 Dining room: With beams.

-Kitchen: With breakfast area, electric oven, induction hob, microwave, fridge/freezer, dishwasher, washing machine, Freeview TV and tiled floor.
+Kitchen: With breakfast area, electric range, microwave, fridge/freezer, dishwasher, washing machine, coffee machine, Freeview TV and tiled floor.

 Bathroom: With spa bath, double shower cubicle and toilet.